containers/podman/docs/tutorials/podman_tutorial.md

 Checkpointing a container stops the container while writing the state of all processes in the container to disk.
 With this a container can later be restored and continue running at exactly the same point in time as the checkpoint.
 This capability requires CRIU 3.11 or later installed on the system.
+This feature is not supported as rootless; as such, if you wish to try it, you'll need to re-create your container as root, using the same command but with sudo.

 To checkpoint the container use:
 ```console
 sudo podman container checkpoint <container_id>